 After that, USCIS will do a full review, and hopefully approve the petition and send the U.S. citizen petitioner an approval notice.

-USCIS then forwards the petition to the National Visa Center for conducting background checks and sending the fiance some visa application forms to be filled out.
-Once the background checks are completed and the fiance has filled out and returned these forms to the appropriate destination, the file is transferred to the U.S. embassy or consulate having jurisdiction over the fiancé’s place of residence.
+USCIS then forwards the petition to the National Visa Center (NVC) for background checks.
+The NVC will send the fiancé some visa application forms to fill out.
+Once the background checks are completed and the fiancé has filled out and returned the forms to the appropriate destination, the NVC transfers the file to the U.S. embassy or consulate having jurisdiction over the fiancé’s place of residence.
 The embassy will then send the fiance instructions for gathering additional documents, getting photographs made, having a medical exam done, and more.
 See this overview the steps involved.

-At the interview, the K-1 fiance visa may be approved, although it's likely that the actual visa issuance will be delayed a few days after the interview, pending final security checks.
+At the interview, the K-1 fiancé visa might be approved, although it's likely that the actual visa issuance will be delayed a few days after the interview, pending final security checks.

-This entire process from date of filing of the petition till the transfer of the file to the U.S. consulate tends to take at least eight months.
-The approval of the I-129F alone was taking anywhere from five to 13 months in mid-2019.
+This entire process from date of filing of the petition till the transfer of the file to the U.S. consulate normally tends to take up to a year; and sometimes more.
+USCIS approval of the I-129F alone was taking anywhere from five to 20 months in early 2020.

-Unfortunately, unlike in some visa categories, you cannot pay extra in order to receive faster ("premium") processing of a K-1 visa petition.
-The U.S. embassy or consulate is likely to take two to three months to complete processing of the visa, depending upon the number of other visa applicants it's dealing with.
+Unfortunately, unlike in some visa categories, you cannot pay extra in order to receive faster ("premium") processing of a K-1 petition.
+Under normal circumstances, the U.S. embassy or consulate takes about two or three months to complete processing of the visa, depending upon the number of other visa applicants it's dealing with.

 Once the K-1 visa has been issued by the consulate, the foreign fiancé can enter the United States and marry the U.S. citizen who filed the I-129F petition.
 The visa will be valid for six months from the date it was issued.